(Engelmann & J. M. Bigelow) Britton & Rose, Smithsonian Miscellaneous Collections 50: 535, 1908

 Lectotype (O. missouriensis trichophora); Lectotype (O. polyacantha trichophora); Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Drawing (The Botany of the Expedition, 1856, plate XV No. 1-4 [O. missouriensis trichophora])

-Opuntia trichophora can appear similar in overall appearance to O. diploursina.
-Both may have spines that are very slender and flexible, forming hairs that can be over 6-inches long.
+O. trichophora is similar in overall appearance to O. diploursina.
+Both may have spines that are very slender and flexible, forming long hairs and areoles that are close together.
 Some plants may not have long hair-like spines and can have a wooly appearance with many short spines.
-Other plants may not have a wooly appearance and are mostly spined in a “normal” manner.
-The fruit has many thin, flexible spines or may have thin stiff spines.
-The fruits can be very spiny.
-O. trichophora is obviously related to O. polyacantha and O. diploursina.
-We follow Britton and Rose (1919) and their description of this plant as a distinct species.
 See the original description.
 O. trichophora is diploid.

 Dave Ferguson writes:

-Some individuals may have slender spines longer than 6 inches.
+Some individuals may have slender spines longer than 14 cm.
 Sometimes the hair-like spines are located only on the underside of the plant, are few in number, and are early deciduous.
 Occasionally plants have no discernible long hairs.
-The smallish pads are frequently obscured by the presence of many spines–up to 12 or 15 per areole, and there may be 6 or more centrals.
-Like O. polyacantha, the seeds are irregular in outline and large.
+The smallish pads are frequently obscured by the presence of many spines.
+The seeds are irregular in outline and large.